JuergenGutsch/blog/_source/_posts/2021-09-22-github-advisory-database.md

 - DevSecOps
 ---

 For a while, I'm trying to get into the topics of application security.
 Application security is a really huge area and covers a lot of topics.
 It contains user authentication as well as CORS, various kinds of injections, and many other errors you can do during development.
-One of the huge topics is about vulnerabilities in dependencies.
+One of the huge topics is about possible vulnerabilities in dependencies.

 Almost every developer is using third-party libraries and components directly, via NuGet, NPM, pip, or whatever package manager.
 I did and still do as well.